bronsondunbar/webpack-4-starter-kit/README.md

-# Webpack 4 Starter
+# Webpack 4 Starter Kit

-Starter kit for using Webpack 4
+You can use the following starter kit when creating projects using Webpack 4.

 ## Libraries included: